Amherst College: Student life

-Sexual assault
+Sexual assault cases

 In 2012, President Biddy Martin began a community-wide review of the sexual misconduct and disciplinary policies at the college.
 This review was sparked by several factors, including an underground fraternity's T-shirt design that critics alleged was misogynist and an essay by Angie Epifano published in The Amherst Student, wherein she accused the college of inappropriate handling of a case of sexual assault.
 In January 2013, a college committee published a report noting Amherst's rate of sexual assault as similar to other colleges and universities, and making recommendations to address the problem.
 In May 2014, the Amherst board of trustees banned students from joining any underground or off-campus fraternity.

 After a complaint was filed by Epifano and an anonymous former student in November 2013, the US Department of Education opened an investigation into the college's handling of sexual violence and potential violations of Title IX.
 In May 2014, the Department of Education announced a list of 55 colleges and universities (including Amherst) currently under investigation.

 A report from Amherst College stated that 2009 to 2011, Amherst reported 35 instances of "forcible sex offenses", a term that encompasses rape, attempted rape, and lesser forms of sexual contact.

 In 2022, in response to the anonymous sharing of sexual assault experiences at Amherst College on the Instagram account @amherstshareyourstory, then President Biddy Martin announced the launch of a new comprehensive review of the issue of sexual misconduct and assault on campus.
 According to the 2023 NECHE Interim Crediting Report listening sessions and interviews were conducted, and a website for anonymous reporting of concerns was created.
 The NECHE interim report also suggested that the review was expected to be published in Spring 2023.
 However currently there has been no update or public disclosure of the 2022 review.